nodejs/node-v0.x-archive/doc/api/tls.markdown

 ### server.addContext(hostname, credentials)

-Add secure context that will be used if client request's SNI hostname is matching passed `hostname` (wildcards can be used). `credentials` can contain `key`, `cert` and `ca`.
+Add secure context that will be used if client request’s SNI hostname is matching passed `hostname` (wildcards can be used). `credentials` can contain `key`, `cert` and `ca`.

 ### server.maxConnections

-Set this property to reject connections when the server's connection count gets high.
+Set this property to reject connections when the server’s connection count gets high.

 ### server.connections